Sue Bourne

-Sue Bourne (born December 1953) is a Scottish television documentary producer and director.
+Sue Bourne is a Scottish television documentary producer and director.
 She founded and runs the independent production company Wellpark Productions, which has produced films including My Street, Fabulous Fashionistas, Mum and Me and Jig.

 Early life and background

-Bourne was born in December 1953 to Ethel (née McKenzie) and John Bourne.
+Bourne was born in London to Ethel (née McKenzie) and John Bourne.
 Her mother was a stay at home mum who later became the subject of one of her film Mum and Me, and her father was a civil servant.
 When she was one year old she moved with her family to Ayr, Scotland.
-She attended the University of Edinburgh and studied politics.
+She attended Ayr Grammar school then the University of Edinburgh and studied politics.
 Bourne's partner for 16 years was the Polish filmmaker Witold Starecki, who died in 2011.
 The couple had one child, Holly.